 What you need before you start:

-python --versionand press Enter.
-If you see a number starting with 3.10 or higher you are good.
-If not, download it free at python.org — click the big Download button and run the installer.
-On Windows, check the box that says “Add Python to PATH” during installation or nothing will work. - The Anthropic MCP SDK.
-This is the official toolkit that handles all the behind-the-scenes MCP communication so you only write the parts specific to your business.
-Once Python is installed, go back to your Terminal or Command Prompt and type:
+python --version.
+If you see a number starting with 3.10 or higher, you are good.
+If not, download it free at python.org.
+On Windows, check “Add Python to PATH” during installation. - The Anthropic MCP SDK.
+Once Python is installed, run

-pip install mcpthen press Enter.
-You will see text scroll by — that is normal.
+pip install mcpin your Terminal or Command Prompt.
 When your cursor appears again, the SDK is installed.

 from mcp.server import Server